Singleton algorithms for the Constraint Satisfaction Problem: Limitations of linear programming

+We now show that $\Singl(\BLP+\AIP)$ does not solve $\CSP(\mathbb D_{4}^{idemp})$.
+To witness this, we construct a concrete instance of $\CSP(\mathbb D_{4}^{idemp})$ with no solution, for which $\Singl(\BLP+\AIP)$ nevertheless returns ``Yes''.
 Notice that all relations in $\mathbb D_{4}^{idemp}$, except for $R$, are defined by conjunctions of linear equations on the components of the variables.
 Hence, any instance of $\CSP(\mathbb D_{4}^{idemp})$ not involving $R$ can be solved directly by the $\AIP$ algorithm.
 However, the nonlinear part in $R$ breaks $\AIP$.
-Let us build a concrete CSP instance $\mathcal I$:
+Let us build a concrete CSP instance.
+We start with a very symmetric formula $\Phi_{x,y}$ described in Figure \ref{fig:triangle}, where vertices are constraints and edges are variables.
+Formally, $\Phi_{x,y}$ is the following formula